adventuremomblog

 Yes, you’ll have a life jacket if you need it.
 The livestock/ horse tank is very sturdy and doesn’t leak water.

-Your paddle will also help you steer clear of any obstacles in the water.
+Your paddle will also help you steer away from any obstacles in the water.
 It can be a good arm workout if you want it to be but you might feel it the next morning.

 The water levels stay pretty consistent on the Middle Loup and Dismal Rivers because of the Ogallala Aquifer, a formation of rock and earth that’s beneath the surface that can store and transport water.